Railroad and highway closures in Ascension Parish cause unusually heavy traffic

 ASCENSION PARISH - One-day railroad closures in Ascension Parish have increased strained traffic conditions.

-On Wednesday, La.
-Highway 73 in Ascension Parish will be closed in both directions at US 61 for scheduled maintenance work.
+On Wednesday, LA Highway 73 in Ascension Parish was closed in both directions at US 61 for scheduled maintenance work.
 Other Wednesday closures include Highway 74, New River Street and Ascension Street.

 A full list of closures to expect from Jan.
 20 to Jan.
 25 are listed below: